LordNoteworthy/software-engineering-notes/effective-cpp/README.md

 - Destructors should **never** emit **exceptions**.
 If functions called in a destructor may throw, the destructor should catch any exceptions, then swallow them or terminate the program.
 - If class clients need to be able to react to exceptions thrown during an operation, the class should provide a regular (i.e., non-destructor) function that performs the operation.

-## Item 9: Never call virtual functions during construction or destruction.
+### Item 9: Never call virtual functions during construction or destruction

 - During base class construction, **virtual** functions never **go down** into **derived** classes.
 Instead, the object behaves as if it were of the base type.
 - ▶️ An object doesn’t become a derived class object until execution of a derived class constructor begins.